jovyan123-playground/jupyter-releaser/README.md

 - Downloads the dist assets from the release
 - Verifies shas and integrity of release assets
 - Publishes assets to appropriate registries
-- Publishes the draft GitHub release
+- If the tag is on a backport branch, makes a forwardport PR for the changelog entry
 - ⚠ Warning - It is not recommended that you run this workflow or store PyPI/npm credentials on the source repository.
 Anyone with write access can run a workflow, and access tokens belong to an individual.

 ### Check Release Workflow